-- Grill – Want to get outside?
-Keep the chicken breasts whole and sear them on the grill.
-You can brush them with some of the BBQ sauce near the end of cooking.
-Then let the chicken rest for 5 minutes before chopping it and tossing it with any remaining BBQ sauce.
-You’ll get all that great smoky flavor from the grill!
+- Grill - Keep the chicken breasts whole and sear them on the grill.
+Brush them with some BBQ sauce near the end of cooking.
+Then let the chicken rest for 5 minutes before chopping it and tossing it with the full amount of BBQ sauce.
+You’ll get all that great smoky flavor from the grill.

 - Slow Cooker - I make big batches of Slow Cooker Pulled Chicken throughout the year.
-We’ll use some in sandwiches, but the leftovers are perfect for using in this salad.
+We’ll use some in sandwiches, but the leftovers are great in this barbecue chicken salad recipe.

 - Instant Pot - I cook cubed chicken in the Instant Pot in 6 minutes (with 10 minute natural release) using my latest kitchen companion - this Mix and Match Guide to 6-Minute Instant Pot Meals.
 (The chicken photographed below was made using instructions in that 6-Minute guide.)